-During operational hours, only buses - meaning motor vehicles built or adapted to carry more than eight people (not including the driver), hackney carriages (black cabs) and pedal cycles can use bus lanes.
+During operational hours, only buses - meaning motor vehicles built or adapted to carry a minimum of 9 passengers (not including the driver), hackney carriages (black cabs) and pedal cycles can use bus lanes.
 Other vehicles using bus lanes during these times can be fined.

 What does a bus lane look like and when do they operate?